 Utilizes program writing, testing, debugging, and documentation using the IBM S/360-730, 4300, etc., assembler language.
 Extensive laboratory experience in planning, writing and testing programs for typical business applications.
-Prerequisite: CIS 108 with a grade of "C" or better
+Prerequisite: CIS 108 with a grade of "C" or better or consent of instructor.

-CIS 111 Introduction to 3 hrs. the AS 400 (2-2)
+CIS 111 Introduction to the AS 400 (2-2) 3 hrs.